Robert F. Dorr: Career

 Dorr was an observer of events in North Korea.
-Service academies, universities, and Veteran's groups have used his speeches and writings on foreign affairs and Air Force history.
-Dorr has been interviewed on several networks, including C-SPAN, the Discovery Channel, CNN, and local Washington-area newscasts.
-In 2010, he was given an Achievement Award by the Air Force Historical Foundation for his work for the foundation and its magazine, Air Power History.
+Service academies, universities, and veteran's groups have used his speeches and writings on foreign affairs and Air Force history.
+Dorr has been interviewed on C-SPAN, Discovery Channel, CNN, and local Washington, D.C.-area newscasts.
+In 2010, he was given an achievement award by the Air Force Historical Foundation for his work for the foundation and its magazine, Air Power History.

-Latest projects

-Fighting Hitler's Jets was published in 2013 and describes Nazi Germany's introduction of jet and rocket-powered aircraft into the aerial battlefields of World War II.
-The book also discusses the actions taken by the Allies to counter these advanced aircraft.